Janity-hub/writing-portfolio/tech-projects/Markdown-Reading-Tags.md

+---
-# Track Reading Progress in Markdown with Anchor Links
+title: "Track Reading Progress in Markdown with Anchor Links"
+date: 2024-01-01
+categories: ["Tech Projects"]
+---

 > Works with Obsidian / Typora / VSCode / Hugo or any Markdown-compatible platform